 A walk through this valley is the best way to see the progress that has been made by local winemakers in their knowledge of terroirs and its implications on wine.
 This being the case, Tupungato has the highest vineyards in the valley in Las Carreras, San José and Gualtallary.
 These regions, in turn, shelter infinite micro-terroirs where the climate, the origin and the composition of soils, give rise to varied combinations.
 These can be seen in wines such as Adrianna Vineyard by Catena Zapata, with three different expressions of this origin: Fortuna Terrae, Mundus Bacillus Terrae and River Stones.
 It is also worth mentioning Per Se Jubileus Malbec, from a finca a few kilometres higher up, and Alto Las Hormigas Gualtallary Appellation.

 Tunuyán is not far behind in micro-terroirs, with a combination of low temperatures, altitude and stony soils, which produce its deep, concentrated, complex Malbec.
-Salentein achieves this in its Single Vineyard from the Geographical Indication of San Pablo, or the more intense and balsamic ones that Piedra Negra or Cadus obtain in the other GI of Los Chacayes.
+Salentein achieves this in its Single Vineyard from the Geographical Indication of San Pablo, or the more intense and balsamic ones that Piedra Negra or Cadus obtain in GI Los Chacayes.

 Our cousin in the north